Fern Sawyer: Career

 She was sponsored by Madison Square Garden in a rodeo event in 1939.
 In 1943, she defeated twenty men in the Pecos rodeo.
 Sawyer was also the first woman to win 1st place in the cutting horse competition at the 1945 Fort Worth Fat Stock Show and Rodeo.
 In the 1945 show, she was the only woman competing.
 In 1946, she came in second in cutting at the Fort Worth Stock Show.
 In 1947, she earned the title of All-Around world Champion Cowgirl.
 Sawyer stopped competing in rodeo in 1949.
 She worked as a judge for rodeo and other equestrian contests afterwards.

-In 1963, she was appointed to by Governor Jack Campbell to become the first woman to serve on the New Mexico State Fair Board.
+In 1963, she was appointed by Governor Jack Campbell to become the first woman to serve on the New Mexico State Fair Board.
 In 1969, she was elected the Lincoln County Democratic Party chairperson.
 She was not re-appointed to the state fair board in 1974 after she backed the opponent of Jerry Apodaca for New Mexico governor.